brunnorpdias/OmniSwitch/README.md

 | `npm run test` | Execute unit tests with Vitest. |
 | `npm run version` | Bump plugin + manifest versions (uses `scripts/version-bump.mjs`). |

-> **Note:** The headings index relies on `better-sqlite3`, which must be rebuilt for the Electron version that ships with your Obsidian build (see the `rebuild` command above).
-The generated `cache/headings.db` is desktop-only; mobile builds fall back to note search.
+> **Note:** OmniSwitch now relies on Meilisearch for full note and heading search.
+Point the plugin at a running Meilisearch instance (default `http://127.0.0.1:7700`) inside the settings tab; mobile builds fall back to metadata-only search if the service is unavailable.

 Place the repository inside your vault under `.obsidian/plugins/omniswitch` for live testing.
 After `npm run build`, enable the plugin in **Settings → Community Plugins**.